Register a birth

 Who can register a birth

-- If the parents are not married to each other and the father's details are to be entered in the Register of Births, both parents will be required to attend the registration appointment together.
+If the parents are not married to each other and the father's details are to be entered in the Register of Births, both parents will be required to attend the registration appointment together.
+View the 'Father's details' dropdown on this page for more information.

 Section 3(3) of the Civil Registration Act 1984 (as amended), sets out the legal position in relation to persons qualified to give information concerning a birth.
 The persons, known as qualified informants, are as follows: